PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 That same day, the details of the XKeyscore program quickly spread to other news and tech sites, including Slashdot, PCWorld, Gigaom, the Verge, Slate and the Huffington Post.
 Salon noted that these documents reaffirm an assertion made by Snowden in his July 10th video interview with the Guardian, during which he revealed that he could “wiretap anyone … if I had a personal email.”
 Snowden’s earlier statement was initially denied by the U.S. House Intelligence Committee chairman Mike Rogers, who claimed that Snowden was lying and that type of wiretapping would be impossible.

-In December of 2013, Richard Leon, a US district judge, released a ruling which found the NSA’s mass-surveilance program to be in violation of the fourth amendment – calling the technology “Orwellian” and dismissing almost every one of the NSA’s arguments.
+In December of 2013, Judge Richard Leon released a ruling in Klayman v.
+Obama that found the NSA’s mass collection of phone metadata violated the Fourth Amendment – calling the technology “Orwellian” and dismissing almost every one of the NSA’s arguments.

 Congress should not be able to cut off a citizen’s right to judicial review of [a] Government action simply because it intended for the conduct to remain secret by operation of the design of its statutory scheme.
 While Congress has great latitude to create statutory schemes like FISA, it may not hang a cloak of secrecy over the Constitution.